elunna/nerfhack-changelog/README.md

 * Most artifact weapons get negative to-hit penalties instead of positive.
   - The standard to-hit penalty is a flat -15
   - Magicbane, Skullcrusher, and Quick Blade have a +0 to-hit.
+* If a "bane"-type artifact weapon is used against it's baned monster (ie: Sunsword vs undead), it gets +25 to-hit to cancel out the penalty and apply an effective +10 to-hit bonus.
+This only applies for actual bane weapons and not something like Fire Brand vs non-fire resistant monsters.
 * Lawful and chaotic weapons cannot be two-weaponed (Evil)
 * Quest artifacts cannot be left in bones, they revert to ordinary objects.